SvenBroeckling/phasesix-rulebook/published/character_en.md

 ### Shadows

-A character can have special properties that affect him outside of his physical or psychological characteristics.
+A character can have special properties that affect him outside his physical or psychological characteristics.
 Each *shadow* brings its own description or rule.
 For example, a character may have a rival or be obedient to authority.
 Shadows are not rolled on, nor do shadows have values, but they can bring their own rules.